Ian Donald: Puffer

 In 1953, Donald published a review of best practices in neonatal resuscitation.
 While at the school, Donald worked on a third device: a positive-pressure respirator.
 Donald found that the negative-pressure device he had built with Young was not ideal, as it was complicated to set up, difficult to use, and required more than one person to operate; the servo respirator seemed to be ideally suited to the long-term treatment of babies with breathing difficulties.
 His rationale for creating a new device was based on the idea that a respirator that could be used with a mask applied to a child in a cot or incubator was needed.
 He built a positive-pressure respirator that was later known in Hammersmith Hospital as the Puffer.
 It sent a stream of oxygen mixture onto the baby's face and the device could be applied to an ailing infant in under a minute.
 After treating several infants, colleagues asked him to convert the device to treat adults, which he did with successful outcomes.
 The device was noticed by the British Oxygen Company, who wanted to commercially develop the positive-pressure respirator.

 In May 1954, Donald delivered the Blair-Bell Lecture at the Royal College of Obstetricians and Gynaecologists.
 He spoke about atelectasis neonatorum (the partial collapse of an infant's lung) and how his respirator could improve managing the condition.
 In the same period he met John J. Wild in London, who had discussed the use of ultrasound with him.
-Wild had used pulse-echo ultrasound to visualize abnormal tissue in the human breast.
+Wild had used pulse-echo ultrasound to visualise abnormal tissue in the human breast.
 In September 1954, Donald was appointed by Hector Hetherington to Regius Professor of Midwifery.
 Hetherington had to confirm the position with the Secretary of State for Scotland, as it was a government appointment and Donald was proud of his commission that was signed personally by the Queen.
 Although Donald was impressed by Hetherington, he made it a condition of his employment that Hetherington had to promise to build a new maternity hospital in Glasgow, which was done.